Walter Granville-Smith: Career

 In 1897 Granville-Smith toured Europe, visiting Holland, Belgium, and France.
 In Paris he studied at the Academie Julien.
 After 1900 Granville-Smith focused on landscape painting.
 He acquired a summer home in Bellport, New York in 1908, and this area became a frequent subject of his landscape and seascape paintings.
 His New York Studio was located at 96 Fifth Avenue.
-His work was part of the painting event in the art competition at the 1928 Summer Olympics.
+Granville-Smith was a National Academician in 1915 with the National Academy of Design and served as president of the Salmagundi Club in New York from 1924 to 1926.